One of the first things I purchased soon after I got my Dell Inspiron 5490 All-In-One desktop computer was a standby UPS

 - 3-Year Warranty – Including the battery, $75,000 Connected Equipment Guarantee

-I’ve only had the CyberPower ST425 for less than a month and in that period of time, we haven’t experienced any power outage in our area.
+I’ve only had the CyberPower ST425 for less than a month and in that period of time, we haven’t experienced any power outages in our area.
 Although I’ve been able to manually test it to make sure it works, I haven’t had the opportunity to see how it works in a real situation.
 I will update this post if I come across worth sharing about this product.

 Obviously, I use the CyberPower ST425 for the Dell Inspiron 5490 All-In-One desktop.
 Aside from that, I also use it for my ASUS VG245 monitor (I have a dual monitor setup), Logitech Z313 speaker system, HP Envy 4520 printer, and Western Digital external hard drive.

 By the way, this device is manufactured by Cyber Power Systems which is a totally different company from the CyberPower company that sells customized desktop computers.

 If you don’t have one yet, I strongly suggest/recommend that you get a UPS system.
 Not only does it serve as backup battery power in case of a power shortage, but it also protects your computers and other electronic devices from sudden power surges.
 Buying a UPS system is a worthy investment and you will not regret it.